saminala/ocaml.org/data/pages/governance.md

 be the VMs and systems that host the tarballs and files used by the Opam package manager tool.

-For the purposes of this document, we take the first meaning — that this document relates to the governance of the second-level domain, 'OCaml.org'.
+<s>For the purposes of this document, we take the first meaning — that
+this document relates to the governance of the second-level domain, 'OCaml.org'.
 Therefore, anything that involves use of the domain name in some form is affected by the governance of the domain name itself.
 That includes any public facing webpages, URLs, and other resources.
-This is important because, in a way, OCaml.org is the sum of the Projects it hosts.
+This is important because, in a way, OCaml.org is the sum of the Projects it hosts.</s>

 To avoid confusion between the domain name itself and the community website Project, the term 'OCaml.org' in this document refers *only* to